Federal Extortion Lawyer Chicago

 Obtaining Property

-The government must prove that the defendant sought to obtain money, property, or something else of value.
+The government must prove that the defendant sought to obtain money, property, or something of value.

-Prosecutors must show that the property was obtained through threats, coercion, or fear.
+Federal prosecutors must establish that the alleged property was sought through fear, coercion, intimidation, or threats.

 Effect on Interstate Commerce